 20. TMNT IV: Turtles In Time, Konami (1992)

-Licensing rights might be tough to lock down, but Turtle in Time is easily one of the best brawlers available on the SNES, and has the rare distinction of being a better game than the arcade version it was ported from.
+Licensing rights might be tough to lock down, but Turtles in Time is easily one of the best brawlers available on the SNES, and has the rare distinction of being a better game than the arcade version it was ported from.

 21. Mega Man X, Capcom (1993)